qqrs/qqrs.github.com/source/_posts/2016-05-22-writing-a-bittorrent-client.markdown

 ## 4. Peer protocol
 The spec defines a number of messages that each peer must be prepared to send and receive.
-A minimal download client may not need to implement all of these messages.
+A minimal BitTorrent client may not need to implement all of these messages.
 In order to start downloading from a peer, a client needs to send a handshake, wait for a handshake response, send an 'interested' message, and wait for an 'unchoke' message.
 It can then start sending 'request' messages to request blocks.